Overview

 SASKATCHEWAN SNOWBOARD ASSOCIATION – SAFE SPORT POLICY MANUAL

 Sask Snowboard has adopted a comprehensive Safe Sport Policy Manual to help protect all our members while training, working and competing within our sport.
-Click here to access the Sask Snowboard Safe Sport Manual.
+Click here to access the Sask Sport Safe Sport Policy Manual Sask Snowboard May 2024 FINAL

 SAFE SPORT REPORTING PROCESS